Back Pain Treatment Perth | Chiropractor Perth - Carbon Chiro

 • Radiculopathy – Nerve compression in the spine, leading to pain, tingling, numbness, or weakness that radiates down the arms or legs.

-• Scoliosis – A sideways curvature of the spine that can cause uneven posture, muscle imbalances, and back pain if severe.
+• Scoliosis – A sideways curvature of the spine that can cause uneven posture, muscle imbalances, and pain if severe.

 Back Pain Triggers